mantiumai/chirps/docs/add_a_target.md

 ## Step 3: Implement Search and Test Connection Methods

 Define the `search()` and `test_connection()` methods for your asset model.
 These methods allow the asset to perform searches and test its connection to the database.
-Here's an example from the `PineconeTarget` model:
+Here's an example from the `PineconeAsset` model:

 ```python
 def search(self, query: list, max_results: int) -> list[str]: